-Suage removes bitterness of ingredients (such as in eggplant) and coating with oil prevents de-coloration of the eggplant.
+Suage removes the bitterness of ingredients (such as in eggplant) and coating with oil prevents de-coloration of the eggplant.
 By cooking with oil, eggplant maintains its beautiful color.
-The eggplant will absorb oil first, but then will release it after cooking.
+The eggplant will absorb oil first but then will release it after cooking.

 You could also shallow fry eggplants.
 However, you have to make sure that the eggplant skin is nicely coated with oil at all times.
-I suggest to combine the eggplant and oil in a large bowl first and rub the eggplant completely with oil with your hands first before you shallow fry.
+I suggest combining the eggplant and oil in a large bowl first and rubbing the eggplant completely with oil with your hands first before you shallow fry.
 If you don’t, the water and moisture escaping from the eggplant will discolor and result in patchy skin.

 Light scoring of the ingredients is called Kakushi-bocho in Japanese.
 Kakushi or kakusu means hidden and hide, and Bocho or hocho means a knife.
 This technique is used so that

-- Heat will go through the ingredient more easily
+- The heat will go through the ingredient more easily

 - Flavors (of the broth or seasonings) will be absorbed better

-- Ingredient will be easier to cut with chopsticks
+- The ingredient will be easier to cut with chopsticks

 Technically, we score the ingredient without making it too visible (so when you serve, it’s not obvious).
-That’s how the name “kakushi” or “hidden” comes from.
+That’s where the name “kakushi” or “hidden” comes from.

 We use this technique for ingredients that are hard to cook through and absorb flavors such as daikon, eggplant, and konnyaku.